-The wild potato grows on these islands in great abundance, on the sandy, shelly soil near the sea-beach.
-The tallest plant was four feet in height.
-The tubers were generally small, but I found one, of an oval shape, two inches in diameter; they resembled in every respect, and had the same smell as English potatoes; but when boiled they shrunk much, and were watery and insipid, without any bitter taste.
-They are undoubtedly here indigenous: they grow as far south, according to Mr. Low, as lat.
-50°, and are called Aquinas by the wild Indians of that part: the Chilotan Indians have a different name for them.
-Professor Henslow, who has examined the dried specimens which I brought home, says that they are the same with those described by Mr. Sabine \ from Valparaiso, but that they form a variety which by some botanists has been considered as specifically distinct.
-It is remarkable that the same plant should be found on the sterile mountains of Central Chile, where a drop of rain does not fall for more than six months, and within the damp forests of these southern islands.
+The will potato grows on these islands in great abundance, on the sandy, shelly soil near the suc-heat.
+The taillet plant was four feet in height.
+The tabers were generally small, but 1 found one, of an oval abape, two inclues in dimaterix they resembled in every respect, and had the same small as English potters; in the wise mobiled they shrown knuch, and were watery and insight, without any bitter tasts.
+They are undoubtedly here indigenous - they grows affs arouch, according to Mr. Low, the Childrana Indiana have a different tame for them.
+Professor the Childrana Indiana have a different tame for them.
+Professor Sholms' from Valenralo, but that they form a variety which by some boranists has been considered as specifically distinct.
+It is nearkable that the same plant about be found on the sterili mountains of central Chile, where a drop of rain does not fall for more than six months, and within the damp forests of these southern islands.